eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 * Lower Crowd Density if you need more FPS in busy areas like New Atlantis
 * VSync - off
 * Sharpening 0%
 * Disable frame generation if you get crashes.
 Otherwise use the correct one for your hardware if needed.
 Do not use sharpening in both gpu driver and ReShade.
+  * Personally, I find playing with the XeSS Quality frame generation preset provides the best experience for me, much better than FSR on an AMD card (go figure!).
 * Film Grain Intensity set to zero

 **Enabling Enemy Healthbars**